ibm-cloud-docs/billing-usage/estimating_costs.md

 4. Select the quantity of the resource to add.
 5. Click **Add to estimate**.
 6. Continue adding resources from the **Infrastructure** and **Platform** categories until you add what you want to estimate.
 The **Estimate** panel shows the resources you added, the price for each one, and a total price.
 7. Optionally, to create a PDF of the information in the **Estimate** panel when you have finished compiling your list of resources, click **Download PDF**.
+You might want to create a PDF, for example, to review the resources you are pricing before you purchase or to use as a guide when you are purchasing your resources.

 If you are pricing only platform resources, to see an estimate in a currency other than USD, you can click **Looking for the Classic Calculator?**.
 The classic calculator does not include infrastructure resources.